s-agarwl/s-agarwl.github.io/_publications/Lukose2018Design.md

     author = {Lukose, Kuruvilla and Agarwal, Shivam and Rao, Vidyashankar Nagesha and Sreevalsan-Nair, Jaya},

-    title = {Design Study for Creating Pathfinder: A Visualization Tool for Generating Software Test Plans using Model based Testing},
+    title = {Design Study for Creating {Pathfinder}: A Visualization Tool for Generating Software Test Plans using Model based Testing},

     booktitle = {13th International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications - Volume 2: IVAPP,},